AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/repoless-msm.md

 /content/wknd/de/en
 ```

-Content in language-masters is the source of Live Copies for the localized sites, Germany and Switzerland.
+Content in `language-masters` is the source of Live Copies for the localized sites, Germany (`de`) and Switzerland (`ch`).
 The goal of this document is to create Edge Delivery Services sites for each localized site that all use the same code base.

 ## Configuration {#configuration}